fenago/datascience-ml-next-level/Lab06-Filtering a DataFrame/Lab_6.md

 In  [13] employees["Salary"] = employees["Salary"].fillna(0).astype(int)
 ```

-OK, so we\'ve converted our **Start Date** and **Mgmt** columns to store
-more appropriate data types than strings.
-Is there anything left to
-optimize?
-Absolutely!

-`Pandas` includes a special data type called a category, which is ideal
-when a column includes a small number of *unique* values relative to its
-total size.
-Common examples of data points with a limited number of
-values include gender, weekdays, blood types, planets, income groups,
-and more.
-Behind the scenes, categorical values are stored as plain
-Python objects instead of NumPy `ndarrays` and are optimized for speed.

 The `nunique` method can tell us the number of unique values in each
 column of a `DataFrame`.
 Note that missing values (`NaN`) will be
 excluded by default; you can add a `dropna = False` argument to the